Agent-based model: 2000s

+2020 and later

+After the advent of large language models, researchers began applying interacting language models to agent based modeling.
+In one widely cited paper, agentic language models interacted in a sandbox environment to perform activities like planning birthday parties and holding elections.

 Theory

 Most computational modeling research describes systems in equilibrium or as moving between equilibria.
 Agent-based modeling, however, using simple rules, can result in different sorts of complex and interesting behavior.
 The three ideas central to agent-based models are agents as objects, emergence, and complexity.